Tednoob17/tednoob17.github.io/content/posts/my-first-post.md

 ## Introduction

-Hi everyone this is my first post
+Hi everyone this is my first post, it's just a example